Rashedul/bcell_cll_epigenomes/README.md

 - Ubuntu >= 22.04.4 LTS or macOS >= 13.7
 - R version >= 4.1.2
 - pandoc >= 2.9.2.1
+- conda >= 24.7.1
 - RAM ~32GB
 - Runtime ~60 minutes

 #### Create R environment and install R packages

 On Linux/Unix terminal, please run the command to creat a R environment and to install R packages.
 This will create R environment named `renv` and install all packages within this environment.
+Note that you need to have conda installed.

 ```
 # Install packages from conda